-Another player admitted he’d spent up to £1,000 a year on Electronic Arts’ FIFA series by trying to buy better players.
+Another player admitted, after trying to figure out is blackout bingo legit, he’d spent up to £1,000 a year on Electronic Arts’ FIFA series by trying to buy better players.

 The wide-ranging report calls upon games companies to accept responsibility for addictive gaming disorders, protect players from potential harms due to excessive play-time and spending, and introduce more effective age verification tools for users.

 A loot box is an in-game purchase consisting of a virtual container that awards players with items and modifications based on chance.
 Players purchase loot boxes with in-game or real-world currency.

 Loot boxes are increasingly used by game developers to improve the profitability of games that are either free to play or that can be played following a one-off cost.

 Loot boxes involve an element of chance because players do not know what they will get.
 However, they are not covered by existing gambling legislation because the items “won” are not considered to have monetary value.

 A survey by the Gambling Commission in 2018 found that 31 per cent of children aged 11 to 16 had paid for loot boxes.